Adrienne Barbeau: Bibliography

-Barbeau's autobiography There Are Worse Things I Could Do was published in 2006 by Carroll & Graf, rising to No. 11 on the Los Angeles Times bestsellers list.
+Barbeau's autobiography There Are Worse Things I Could Do was published in 2006 by Carroll & Graf Publishers, rising to No. 11 on the Los Angeles Times bestseller list.
 In July 2008, her first novel, Vampyres of Hollywood, was published by St Martin's Press.
 The novel was co-written by Michael Scott.
 The first sequel Love Bites was published in 2010, and the second, Make Me Dead was published in 2015.